doerodney/terraform/training/terraform_info.md

 ### Migration Decisions
 *   Golden Images versus cloud-init configuration?
-    *   Golden Images will still require configuration for DNS/Hostname specification.
+    *   Golden Images will still require per-server configuration, i.e.,  for DNS/Hostname specification.
 *   If we are moving onto Terraform, what current infrastructure definitions should be moved to Terraform?
     *   vCenter virtual machines?
         *   Yes, because they were created by vCommander.